M7mdZain/InternetConnectivityLibrary/README.md

 ## *This is Android Library that allows to:*

-* Get the current status the current connectivity (online / offline).
+* Get the current connectivity status (online / offline).

-* Continuous check/listen to internet connection and trigger a callback when the device goes offline or online.
+* Continuous checking/listening to the internet connection and triggering a callback when the device goes offline or online.

-* Get the type of the device active internet connection (WiFi or Cellular).
+* Get the type of the active internet connection (WiFi or Cellular).
+* Get the type of all available networks (WiFi or Cellular). >> Only supported on API 21+
+* Get the number of all available networks >> Only supported on API 21+

 ## *API Support*